• Skip to primary navigation

 Smooth Biscoff Spread - Or any speculoos spread.
 Melt it slightly in the microwave first so it incorporates fully into the batter.

 Self Raising Flour - If you prefer you can use Plain Flour or All Purpose Flour too.
-If you do use it, add 2 tsp Baking Powder to the batter.
+If you do use it, add 2 teaspoon Baking Powder to the batter.

 Salt - We add a pinch to bring out the sweetness of the other ingredients.